microsoft/aurorabp-sample-data/README.md

 The dataset includes de-identified participant information, raw sensor data aligned with each measurement, and a wide variety of features derived from sensor data.
 The publishing of this dataset as well as the characterization of multiple feature groups across a broad population and multiple settings are intended to aid future cardiovascular research.

 Note that the data contained in this repository represent a very small sample of the full dataset, meant only to illustrate the structure of the files and allow testing with the sample code.
-For access to the full dataset, see the [data access request](#data-access-request) section below.
+For access to the full dataset, see the [data access](#data-access) section below.

 ## Citation